knative/docs/docs/admin/eventing/broker-configuration.md

 ### Configuring the default BrokerClass for the cluster
 ​
-You can configure the `clusterDefault` broker class so that any broker created in the cluster that does not have a `BrokerClass` annotation uses this default class.
+You can configure the `clusterDefault` Broker class so that any Broker created in the cluster that does not have a `BrokerClass` annotation uses this default class.

 #### Example